ircam-ismm/dotpi/introduction/getting-started.md

 dotpi_password='yoursuperpasssword'  # [!code ++]
 ```

-Setting the password is mandatory and the installation full fail
+Setting the password is mandatory, the installation will fail if this is not done

 ::: info
 Note that in this first guide, we don't configure nor use any SSH keys.
 In very simple settings that could be OK, but it is likely that you will soon find such functionality convenient.
 See [@todo](../index.md) for further information on that point.